dev0pstech/dev0pstech.github.io/_posts/2023-08-06-building-docker-images-with-dockerfile.md

 * `FROM` : Specify Base image.
 * `LABELS` : Adds metadata to an image.
 * `RUN` : Executes commands in a new layer and commit the results.
-* `ADD/COPY` : Adds files amd folders into image.
+* `COPY` : Copy files from host file system into a container image.
+* `ADD` : Copy files from host to container, but it can also support unpacking of tar archieve files.
+You can also copy remote files into container.
 * `CMD` : Runs binaries/commands on docker run.
 * `ENTRYPOINT` : Allows to configure a container that will run as an executable.
+Means the command is an entrypoint, user can pass the argument to that entrypoint command.
+In entrypoint the user has to control argument, means user can provide argument during the container creation/initiation and in CMD you have to hardcode arguments.
 * `VOLUME` : Creates a mount point and marks it as holding externally mounted volumes.
 * `EXPOSE` : Container listens on the specified network ports at runtime.
 * `ENV` : Sets the environment variable.